 The home that once stood at 3801 Park Avenue has long been demolished, but used to be a large house.
 (Lena is on my mom’s side of the family, but ironically, my dad grew up close to where Lena would have lived and he remembered an old home being there when I asked him.)

 I wish I could say that Lena lived happily ever after, but that’s not the case.
 On June 27, 1917, at the age of 52, she died a likely painful death.

 The cause of death is partial obstruction of the bowels from a cancerous nodule.
 Contributing was “acute stomach trouble and constant vomiting.”
 That sounds very painful, and doctors at that time probably weren’t able to help much.

-Ismay, my grandmother, was 17 when her mother died.
+Ismay, my great-grandmother, was 17 when her mother died.
 Verona was only 12.
 From the 1920 census record, Ismay became a boarder in a non-family member’s home, while Verona lived with older sister, Ina.

 To add more heartache on this already hurting family, George died a year later in 1908.
 George and Lena are both buried in Welch Cemetery in Burns, Tennessee.

 I really hope Lena had a lot of happiness in between those times of heartache.
 I also hope I can give her that hug one day.
 Until then, I hope you’re at peace now, great-great-grandmother.

 Records are from Ancestry.com.

 If you descend from this family, I would love to hear from you.
 Email me at firstname.lastname@example.org.

 Last Updated 1/31/2018